MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 4. Purchases

-Within the Service you may purchase, with "real world" money, a limited, personal, non-transferable, non-sublicensable, revocable license to use “Virtual goods” such as: (a)"virtual currency"; (b) "virtual in-game items"; (c) other goods or services.
+Within the Service you may purchase, with "real world" money, a limited, personal, non-transferable, non-sublicensable, revocable license to use "Virtual goods" such as: (a)"virtual currency"; (b) "virtual in-game items"; (c) other goods or services.

-You are only allowed to purchase virtual goods from us or our authorised partners through the Service, all other ways are prohibited unless stated otherwise.
+You are only allowed to purchase virtual goods from us or our authorized partners through the Service, all other ways are prohibited unless stated otherwise.

 All Virtual Goods transactions are handled by third-party e-commerce payment providers.
-By purchasing in-game Virtual Goods, you agree to the third-party payment providers’ Terms of Use.
+By purchasing in-game Virtual Goods, you agree to the third-party payment providers' Terms of Use.

 You agree you do not have ownership or other property interest in any of the Virtual Goods you purchase the license for.
 Virtual Goods do not have monetary value and cannot be redeemed for any real world currency.
-You agree that all prices and sales of Virtual Goods are final and you can’t obtain any refunds for purchasing the license to use them except as expressly authorized by Lone Fisher Games.
+You agree that all prices and sales of Virtual Goods are final and you can't obtain any refunds for purchasing the license to use them except as expressly authorized by Lone Fisher Games.

 Lone Fisher Games reserves the right to change or limit the price, availability, or order quantity of any Virtual Goods as well as regulate, manage, modify or eliminate Virtual Goods with or without prior notification.
 Lone Fisher Games shall have no liability to you or any third party in the event that Lone Fisher Games exercises any such rights.

 5. User Content

-Lone Fisher Games Services may include opportunities to participate in group chats, surveys, message blogs, public or close tests or any other opportunities to create, submit and publish writings, graphical or other material (“User Content”).
+Lone Fisher Games Services may include opportunities to participate in group chats, surveys, message blogs, public or close tests or any other opportunities to create, submit and publish writings, graphical or other material ("User Content").
 You grant, represent, warrant and agree that any of such transmission or submission is (a) accurate and not confidential or misleading; (b) not in violation of any laws, contractual restrictions or other third party rights, and that you have permission from any third party whose personal information or intellectual property is comprised in the User Content; (c) free of viruses, adware, spyware, worms or other malicious code; and (d) you acknowledge and agree that any of your personal information within such content will at all times be processed by Lone Fisher Games in accordance with these Terms of Use.

 You understand and agree that by using the Services you may be exposed to User Content and actions from other users that are offensive, indecent, explicit or do not meet your expectations in any other way.
 Lone Fisher Games reserves the right, in its sole discretion, to monitor, edit, refuse to post or remove any User Content.
 You acknowledge and agree that Lone Fisher Games nonetheless assumes no responsibility and no obligation to modify any inappropriate User Content and that Lone Fisher Games shall have no liability to you and or any third-party in any way for User Content, or for any damage or loss therefrom.